 Using heuristics, I began to focus on revealing hidden functions and creating consistent principles and patterns for any new features or updates that follow.
 4.8 stars later, the app now has principles and patterns and has become more user-centered and standards-based.

 After the design audit, I needed to build rapport with the visual designer and the iOS and Android dev teams.
 On top of the weekly design-to-dev review, I started having weekly meetings to share the new design direction, get their input into how they see the current design working out, and discuss ways to develop with patterns and reusable/extendable code.
 A lot of the app, the developers, expressed, was hacked together with spaghetti code—due to short timelines.
 At the same time, the visual designer (VX) and I began to transition our designs to the new patterns and began exploring styles, colors, and standardized patterns.

 While she (VX) did visual exploration, I transitioned our team to an Agile workflow using Jira.
-(We were the first team to transition to a fully Agile team of any design groups in HP print.)
+(We were the first HP design team to transition to a fully Agile team.)
 This flow allowed her and me to work in the same system the devs were using.
-It created a public design backlog where we could all be aware of what was currently being worked on, work in planning meetings together, and understand what the next sprint would contain.
+I created a public design backlog where we could all be aware of what was currently being worked on, work in planning meetings together, and understand what the next sprint would contain.
 Daily standups, dev-to-des discussions, and design discussions made us a remote but functioning team excited about the new direction and potential.

 We had three different AR APIs happening for our AR Feature (Reveal), and only two could function using the main camera instance.
 We realized that the limitations would require the Sprocket app to maintain two instances alone in the Camera function.